Ludranski Vrh

 Ludranski Vrh ([ˈluːdɾanski ˈʋəɾx]) is a dispersed settlement in the hills south of Črna na Koroškem in the Carinthia region in northern Slovenia.

 Name

 The name Ludranski Vrh is believed to be a corruption of Luteranski Vrh (literally, 'Lutheran Peak').
 In the past, there were many Lutherans living in the area around Črna na Koroškem.

 Landmarks

-Najevnik linden tree
+Najevnik lime tree

-The Najevnik linden tree (Najevska lipa, Najevnikov lipovec) in Ludranski Vrh, an about 700 years old Tilia cordata, is the tree with the largest girth in Slovenia (10.70 meters; its height is 24 m).
+The Najevnik lime tree (Najevska lipa, Najevnikov lipovec) in Ludranski Vrh, a small-leaved lime (Tilia cordata) specimen approximately 700 years old, has the largest trunk circumference of any tree in Slovenia (10.70 meters; its height is 24 m).
 The tree is named after the Najevnik Farm.
-It is a prominent veteran tree reminiscent of the Ottoman invasions and the legendary King Matjaž.
+It is a prominent veteran tree, which probably germinated around the time of the Ottoman invasions of Europe, around the time of the reign of King Matjaž.
 It is a place of cultural events, and every July or June a national meeting of Slovene politicians takes place under it.